Spatio-temporal coarse-graining decomposition of the global ocean geostrophic kinetic energy: Analysis results

-However, we emphasize that unlike in \cite{Torresetal2018jgr}, such tendency is only \emph{slight} over the larger scales we analyze here.
-In fact, an important take-away from Figure~\ref{fig:spectra-tau-k} is that all length-scales evolve over a wide range of time-scales, consistent with plots in Figure~\ref{fig:spect-vs-k-AVISO}.
-Consider, for example, ${\ell\approx 500~}$km in the main panel of Figure~\ref{fig:spectra-tau-k} at different $\tau$ values.
-We see that the (red) isoline is almost vertical over ${\tau\approx 5~}$days to ${\tau\approx 50~}$days, indicating that flow at $500~$km has an equal contribution from all these time-scales.
-We also see that both AVISO and NEMO isolines get flatter (stretched horizontally) as $\tau$ increases, such that at ${\tau\approx300~}$days, there is almost equal energy at all scales between ${\ell\approx100~}$km and ${\ell\approx1000~}$km.
+However, we emphasize that unlike in \citeA{Torresetal2018jgr}, such tendency is only \emph{slight} over the larger scales we analyze here.
+In fact, an important take-away from Figure~\ref{fig:spectra-tau-k} is that all length-scales evolve over a wide range of time-scales.
+Consider, for example, ${\ell\approx 500~}$km in the left column of Figure~\ref{fig:spectra-tau-k} at different $\tau$ values.
+We see that the isoline is almost vertical over ${\tau\approx 5~}$days to ${\tau\approx 50~}$days, indicating that flow at $500~$km has an equal contribution from all these time-scales.
+We also see that both AVISO and NEMO isolines get flatter (stretched horizontally) as $\tau$ increases, such that at ${\tau\approx300~}$days, there is almost equal energy at all scales between ${\approx100~}$km and ${\approx10^3~}$km.